 Vulnerable young people should be able to access high-quality, effective social work.
 However, within the context of the West Midlands this is not always the case.
 This is a result of a number of interrelated factors, including a historically inconsistent practice application; high staff turnover affecting the continuity of relationships; difficulties in recruiting and retaining experienced staff and middle leaders; the recycling of staff around the region; and institutional challenges in building best practice.
 Within the region this is exacerbated by an over-reliance on agency staff, that deliver inconsistent quality in their service.
 This leads to an overly expensive workforce that underperforms and therefore delivers poor outcomes for children.

-Our innovation will enable fourteen councils to establish ‘FutureSocial’, which is a regional social work academy.
-This will test out the effectiveness of a combined service structure, that involves: the delegation of some statutory workforce functions; a focus on specialist workforce areas of children’s social worker recruitment, retention and accreditation; and a partnership between the public sector, not for profit organisations, children and families.
+Our innovation will enable fourteen councils to establish ‘FutureSocial’.
+This will test out the effectiveness of a combined service structure, that involves a focus on specialist workforce areas of children’s social worker recruitment, retention and accreditation; and a partnership between the public sector, not for profit organisations, children and families.

 FutureSocial has a sharp focus on two elements currently hindering high quality and innovative practice in the West Midlands region – recruitment and retention issues for both social workers and practice supervisors and high quality practice development and consistent implementation.

 The establishment of a joint venture arrangement will enable all fourteen councils to test out a more effective and shared workforce development infrastructure that will act as a catalyst for change in the children’s social care workforce.